Phuker/multi-tldr/Readme.md

 This tldr client is designed based on the tldr-pages client specification 1.4, but not 100% implemented.
 ```

-### Look for a command usage
+### Look up a command usage

 ```bash
 tldr tar
 tldr git pull    # same as `tldr git-pull`
 ```

-By default, only pages on default platforms in `platform_list` are output:
+By default, only pages on default platforms in `platform_list` are output.

 You can specify platform using `-p` argument: